Our Board

 Dr. L.J.F.
 Guérin

-Laurence Guérin (1971) is a lecturer on World Citizenship at The Hague University of Applied Sciences and a practitioner on Citizenship at ROC van Twente.
+Laurence Guérin is dean of the School of Education and Society and Professor of Citizenship at Academica.
 She studied Business Administration at the Ecole Supérieur de Commerce de Rennes in France.
 After having worked for ten years in Basel (CH) in the pharmaceutical industry as, amongst other things, a quality manager, she studied Pedagogy at Utrecht University.
 She holds a PhD in Citizenship (political and pedagogical justification of civic education and civic didactics).
 She has developed and led the project "Beta citizenship" and currently leads the NRO educational research workshop "Democratization of critical thinking" at MBO level.
 The focus of the research in her practice and professorship is critical civic education in the context of vocational preparation, the promotion of youth participation and the impact of technology on social questions in a deliberative democracy.

 Dr. Radjesh Manna